-Onboarding is the practice of integrating and familiarising a new employee with the nitty-gritty of an organisation.
-It is an important aspect of employee lifecycle and impacts the way they form an impression about their new workplace.
+The employee Onboarding Process is the practice of integrating and familiarising a new employee with the nitty-gritty of an organization.
+It is an important aspect of the employee life cycle and impacts the way they form an impression of their new workplace.
 Consequently, it is important for you to employ the best onboarding practices to convert new employees into productive assets.

-With the help of HRMS software like Xite, you can ease this communication process with new hires.
+With the help of HR management software like Xite, you can ease this communication process with new hires.
 Xite comes loaded with tools such as dedicated pages that feature onboarding videos and induction modules which can be shared with new hires prior to their first day.
-It’s an HRMS software that also comes with the ability to make and share customised e-offer letters, acceptance tracking, document uploading modules and modules containing policies and benefits.
+It’s an HRMS that also comes with the ability to make and share customized e-offer letters, acceptance tracking, document uploading modules, and modules containing policies and benefits.